-- 1. identification of the account, program or vote affected; - 2. specific authorities not adhered to (legislation, directives, circulars, regulations, etc.); - 3. impact of the exception on the Crown corporations (CC) forms and supplementary reports required for the Public Accounts of Canada of the current fiscal year.
+- a. identification of the account, program or vote affected; - b. specific authorities not adhered to (legislation, directives, circulars, regulations, etc.); - c. impact of the exception on the Crown corporations (CC) forms and supplementary reports required for the Public Accounts of Canada of the current fiscal year.
 The disclosure of particulars, including dollar amounts where appropriate, applies to each exception.
-It is not appropriate to net items; and - 4. any additional information to further explain the exception.
+It is not appropriate to net items; and - d. any additional information to further explain the exception.